andre-amato/CarentalMVP/README.md

 2. Start the backend:

-In the terminal, run the following command from the root directory:
+In the terminal, check if you local Docker is running, then run the following command from the root directory:

 ```bash
 docker-compose up